shinewaiag/Student_Information_System/README.md

 Modules used in this project
 Admin   - Admin can create,edit and delete course, view student’s info, also confirm and cancel courses that student enrolled.
 Student  - Student can add and view info, enroll and decline course, also view courses whether admin confirm or decline courses.
-Admin - Login - Access to the system with username and password;
+Admin Modules- Login - Access to the system with username and password;
        Add course -  Create course name and course description;
        View course -  View course, name,description;
        Edit course -  Update the course name, and description;